A little over 13 years ago, I was leaving MBNA America following an acquisition by Bank of America.

 “Do your due diligence on whatever company you’re going with."

-- Learning all that you can about a company leads to making informed choices early on.
-The last thing you want to do in your career or in onboarding with a new vendor is to find out you really didn’t do enough homework on what the company is all about.
+- Decision Making: Learning all that you can about a company leads to making informed choices early on.
+The last thing you want to do in your career or in onboarding a new vendor is to find out you really didn’t do enough homework on what the company is all about.

-- As you complete your risk assessment or learn more about the vendor, use it to better inform your next round or ongoing due diligence.
-What have they done well?
-What can they do better?
-Where are they falling short of your expectations?
-What have you seen about them in the news?
+- Informed Choices: As you complete your risk assessment or learn more about the vendor, use it to better inform your next round or ongoing due diligence.
+Ask yourself questions like:

 Due diligence is one of the fundamentals of vendor management – along with risk assessment, ongoing monitoring, contracts and reporting – and one in which you need to excel.